 The substrate is formed by sintering low-grade silicon powder.
 When heat and pressure are applied, sintering produces a dense layer from a powder.
 This process is highly dependent on grain size and the silicon powder’s morphology.

 S’Tile previously used laser granulometry to determine the grain size and distribution.
 While this technique is fast, it does not provide information on grain morphology.
 So S’Tile turned to digital microscopy, a complementary technique that can visualize the grain geometry for efficient inspections (Figure 3).

 Figure 3.
 Silicon powder inspection guides sintering conditions.
-Size and shape of grains can be inspected with the automatic software of the Olympus DSX500.
+Size and shape of grains can be inspected with the automatic software of the Evident DSX500.

 We used the granulometry software.
-Olympus helped us in correcting our sample preparation protocol, and with the sample analysis software to separate grain boundaries.
+Evident helped us in correcting our sample preparation protocol, and with the sample analysis software to separate grain boundaries.

 Francois Chancerel, Engineer, S’Tile